Nicaraguan Sign Language: Linguistics

 ISN offers a rare opportunity to study the emergence of a new language.
 Before ISN, studies of the early development of languages had focused on creoles, which develop from the mixture of two (or more) distinct communities of fluent speakers.
-In contrast, ISN was developed by a group of young people with only non-conventional home sign systems and gesture.
+In contrast, ISN was developed by a group of young people with only non-conventional home sign systems and gestures.

-Some linguists, such as Kegl and R. J. Senghas, view the sign language development in Managua as proof that language acquisition is hard-wired inside the human brain.
-Steven Pinker, author of The Language Instinct, claims that "The Nicaraguan case is absolutely unique in history ...
+Some linguists, such as Kegl and R. J. Senghas, view ISN’s development as proof that language acquisition is hard-wired inside the human brain.
+Steven Pinker, author of The Language Instinct, claims that "The Nicaraguan case is unique in history ...
 We've been able to see how it is that children—not adults—generate language, and we have been able to record it happening in great scientific detail.
-And it's the only time that we've actually seen a language being created out of thin air."
+And it's the only time that we've seen a language being created out of thin air."

-Since 1990, other researchers including Ann Senghas, Marie Coppola, Richard Senghas, Laura Polich and Jennie Pyers, have begun to study and report on the development of this unique language and its community.
-Since then, whilst researchers have their own interpretations of the events leading to the language and its development since, all agree that to date, the phenomenon being studied is one of the richest sources of data on language emergence discovered.
+Since 1990, other researchers including Ann Senghas, Marie Coppola, Richard Senghas, Laura Polich, and Jennie Pyers, have begun to study and report on the development of this unique language and its community.
+Since then, whilst researchers have their interpretations of the events leading to the language and its development, all agree that to date, the phenomenon being studied is one of the richest sources of data on language emergence discovered.

 Structure

 Bierma provides a good foundation to ISN structures.
 He takes as an example "rolling down".
-While a person may visualize this as one motion, ISN splits this action into two parts, manner and direction.
+While a person may visualize this as one motion, ISN splits this action into two parts: manner and direction.
 These smaller parts allow for them to be rearranged to create different phrases.
 The most sophisticated speakers use an A-B-A speech pattern; in our example, this reflects the signs roll-down-roll, to note that the rolling down motion is continuous, not that the subject rolled and then descended.